Skip to main content

 You receive a usable register and guidance on how to keep it current as the business changes.

-Nobody can answer which information assets matter most, who owns them, or where the most important dependencies sit.
-Use this when asset visibility is still informal and other security decisions keep stalling because nobody trusts the inventory.
+Nobody can answer which information assets matter most, who owns them, or where the most important dependencies sit Use this when asset visibility is still informal and other security decisions keep stalling because nobody trusts the inventory.

-What changes after Information Asset Register is delivered? +
+What changes once the work is delivered?

 The business gets one working register of important systems, data stores, owners, and criticality instead of tribal knowledge.